UNHCR-Guatemala/A2SIT/inst/md-help/full_map.md

 - The "Opacity" input controls how opaque the overlay colours are.
 - Line colour, weight and style control the lines separating regions.
 Colours are input in the same way as tile colours.
+- The map base tiles can be changed to a number of available alternatives

 #### Saving the map

+The map can be saved to an image file using the "Download map" button.
+However, this feature may not work on all deployments and browsers.

 The easiest and most flexible way to save the map as an image is to use a screen capture.
 On Windows hold the Windows key and press `SHIFT` + `S` to capture a selected area on the screen.
 Alternatively press the "print screen" button on your keyboard.

+You should also be able to download the HTML file and save it for use in an interactive document.
+More details on this tab are in the [online documentation](https://unhcr-guatemala.github.io/A2SIT/book/map_builder.html)